-The musher, who sits or stands on a sled, is the heart and soul of the dog team.
-He is everything to them: coach, navigator, strategist, facilitator, troubleshooter, masseuse, dentist, chauffeur, security guard, and dietitian.
-He is the dog’s primary contact and performs most of his duties when the team is resting.
-It is also the dog’s main food, water, and shelter source.
+The musher, perched on a sled, is the beating heart of the dog team.
+This person is all-encompassing: **coach, navigator, strategist, troubleshooter, masseuse, dentist, driver, security guard**, and dietitian.
+He connects with the dogs and takes charge when they’re resting.
+Plus, he provides most of the food, water, and shelter for the dogs.

 Sled Dog Training Facts